vmsatya/SequentialTherapySecondCancer/README.md

-# SequentialTherapySecondCancer
+# SequentialTherapySecondaryThyroidCancer
-We employed a biologically motivated mathematical model to estimate the radiation and chemotherapy-induced relative risks of thyroid malignancies in four childhood cancer study survivors (CCSS) data sets. the predictions of radiation and chemotherapy-induced relative risks of secondary thyroid malignancies using the mathematical model are compared against four clinical datasets from the CCSS cohort.
+The IIP mathematical model is used to estimate the radiation and chemotherapy-induced relative risks of thyroid malignancies in four childhood cancer study survivors (CCSS) data sets. the predictions of radiation and chemotherapy-induced relative risks of secondary thyroid malignancies using the mathematical model are compared against four clinical datasets from the CCSS cohort.
 Moreover, the extracted average value of growth